cesare-spinoso/cesare-spinoso.github.io/docs/index.md

 ## Recent News

+- **November 2024**: I am at EMNLP 2024 to present my poster at the workshop on customizable NLP!
+Link to paper/github [here](https://github.com/cesare-spinoso/RSASumm-CustomNLP4U).

 - **July 2024**: Better late than never!
 I have made a [webpage]({{ "teaching/comp330/fall2023" | relative_url }}) for the Comp 330 (Theory of Computation) class I taught in the Fall 2023.
 Resources like lecture notes and assignments are now publicly accessible!
 This compliments a [previous post]({{ "2023/12/14/my_experience_teaching.html" | relative_url }}) I made recounting my teaching experience.

 - **May 2024**: I gave a lecture on NLP to the 2024 cohort of [AI4Good](https://www.ai4goodlab.com/) students!